 “Coffee is real good when you drink it; it gives you time to think.
 It’s a lot more than just a drink; it’s something happening.
 Not as in hip, but like an event, a place to be, but not like a location, but like somewhere within yourself.
-It gives you time, but not actual hours or minutes, but a chance to be, like be yourself, and have a second cup.”- Gertrude Stein
+It gives you time, but not actual hours or minutes, but a chance to be, like be yourself, and have a second cup.”

-My Coffee Experience in Spain
+My coffee experience in Spain

-First of all, coffee in Spain is delicious and varied but it takes some time to get used to the ritual of ordering it.
-Even so, if you learn how to order a coffee in Madrid, that doesn’t mean you will get the same in Andalucía or in any other region.
+First of all, coffee in Spain is delicious and varied, but it takes some time to get used to the ritual of ordering it.
+Even so, if you learn how to order a coffee in Madrid, that doesn’t mean you will get the same in Andalusia or in any other region.
 Things are complicated, I think Spaniards are complicated, that’s why it’s almost impossible not to like them.

-Anyway, I think it’s time to talk about coffee.
+Anyway, I think it’s time to talk about coffee

-Café Cortado is not Café con Leche, it is Café Solo with just a bit of milk, while Café Manchada is a little coffee with a lot of milk, not to mention the variations of coffee in Malaga so entangled and hard to remember that they will only blur your mind instead of clarifying things.
+Café Cortado is not Café con Leche, it is Café Solo with just a bit of milk, while Café Manchada is a little coffee with a lot of milk, not to mention the variations of coffee in Malaga – so entangled and hard to remember that they will only blur your mind instead of clarifying things.

 Café con Hielo is not that simple as you may think, you don’t just throw a couple of ice cubes in your cup of coffee.
 The ritual goes pretty much like this: Ask for a cup of coffee (black or white, it doesn’t matter) and a glass filled with ice cubes.
-Add the sugar in your hot coffee, let it melt and then pour the cup over the glass of ice.
+Add the sugar in your hot coffee, stir until melted, and then pour the cup over the glass of ice.
 Drink it fast!
-Over 10 minutes in a hot summer day, it will lose all the charm.
+After 10 minutes, in a hot summer day, it will lose all the charm.

 Being almost positive that I did nothing but confuse the reader, I will make a list: